Tuesday, May 8, 1984

 Peter Tosh and Bunny Wailer left after Burnin’, disappointed with how much Marley was being spotlighted and over-commercializing reggae music.
 The brothers Aston “Family Man” Barrett on bass and Carlton Barrett on drums, who’d worked on the previous two albums, gave the album some consistent players.
 His wife Rita and backup singer Marcia Griffiths, who’d also worked on previous albums, teamed with Judy Mowatt to form the backing trio the I-Threes.

-Their “positive exortation’s sing-along chorus of ‘everything’s gonna be alright’ helped make” SF-185 No Woman, No Cry one of Marley’s most notable songs.
+Their “positive exortation’s sing-along chorus of ‘everything’s gonna be alright’ helped make” ROS-185 No Woman, No Cry one of Marley’s most notable songs.
 The version on Legend is a live recording from July 1975 which adds “more humor, warmth and sex appeal than the original.”
 TL

 Exodus (1977)